Last summer, right around this time, I made an icebox cake. It’s icebox cake season!

 If all goes well, by the time you read my next post (about pie and pancakes, but not IN pancakes), I’ll be sun-basking on an LA beach.

-*This was also due in part to the fact that I was about to drag Erik to a concert by these guys.
+PS.
+I just dragged Erik to a concert by these guys.
 Swooooon. #dorkalert

 Boyfriend rating: 8